meinside/gmn/README.md

 ### Fetch URL Contents from the Prompt

+By default, URLs included in the prompt will be automatically fetched or reused from caches by Gemini API.

+If you want to fetch contents manually from each URL and use them as contexts in the prompt,

-Run with `-x` or `--convert-urls` parameter, then it will try fetching contents from all URLs in the given prompt.
+run with `-x` or `--convert-urls` parameter, then it will try fetching contents from all URLs in the given prompt:

 ```bash
 # generate with a text prompt which includes some urls in it